 The digital agency MNCH would select needed to deliver an easily manageable digital solution that would appeal to various stakeholders.
 These include University of Oregon students and faculty, scholars and researchers, K-12 students and educators, as well as the Oregon general public and beyond.
 All of these groups use the website for different purposes, so designing an information architecture that would support all of these groups concurrently is key.

 Additionally, to better connect with their audience the updated user interface must convey information in a way that compliments the museum’s physical offerings, with a lighter, more visually stimulating look and feel.
 For example, the web galleries now available on MNCH’s website showcase samples of their vast array of specimens for site visitors to get a taste of the museum’s collection from the comfort of their screen.

-Upgrade to an easy-to-use, easy-to-update content management system (CMS)
+An easy-to-use, easy-to-update content management system (CMS)

-Intuitive, logically structured information architecture, with no more than three levels of menu hierarchies
+Not only is the new site thoroughly optimized with search engine optimization best practices, but it is also an intuitive, logically structured information architecture, with no more than three levels of menu hierarchies

 MNCH selected OPIN to build a solution that would accomplish their technical goals and support their wider mission.
 Drawing upon their past experience with museums, heritage institutions, and universities, the OPIN team successfully built MNCH’s site using Drupal 8, the latest version of the popular open source CMS.